brotherdust/qrap/README.md

 # Q-Rap

 **Note from repo owner:**
 This code was imported from QRAP's SourceForge site, without modification.
 I added the README.md for informational purposes.
-The code is here for my own purposes (but maybe someday I'll have the skills to make it so it works with QGIS5/QT5.
+The code is here for archival purposes only, at the moment.
+Maybe, one day, or if I had help, this could be ported to QGIS 3 (or 4, whenver that happens).

 Q-Rap is Radio Planning plug-in for QGIS.
 It was developed for the Radio Technical Services of the South African Police Service by the University of Pretoria (through BE@UP).
 The SAPS specified that the source code be released to ensure continuous development and maintenance.
 The core propagation prediction algorithm was made available by CSIR Meraka Institute.